corda/corda-docs-portal/content/en/platform/corda/5.0-beta/managing-application-networks/managing/registration-requests/configuring-manual-approval-rules.md

     weight: 1000
 section_menu: corda-5-beta
 ---
+As described in [Registration Approval]({{< relref "./registration-approval.md#manual-approval" >}}), membership groups can require that member registration requests are manually approved (or declined).
+This section describes how to manage manual registration rules using the Corda REST API.
 ## Adding a Group Approval Rule

 To add a group approval rule, use the [mgm/{holdingidentityshorthash}/approval/rules POST method](../../../rest-api/C5_OpenAPI.html#tag/MGM-API/operation/post_mgm__holdingidentityshorthash__approval_rules) of the REST API.